therandomstring/syslog-ng/tests/fuzzing/Readme.md

 ___
 **NOTICE**

 Fuzzing might find bugs in libs used by syslog-ng.
-These are outside our influence, and should be reported to the respective project owner.
+These are outside our influence, and should be reported to the respective project owners.
 ___

 ```